blue-build/modules/modules/akmods/README.md

 ```

 By default, `akmods` module is installing the `main` akmods for `latest` version of Fedora.
+`main` akmods are also compatible with `-nvidia` images.

-If you want to install akmods for `older version of Fedora`, change this Containerfile content:
+If you want to install akmods for `surface` or `asus` images, or for `older version of Fedora`, change this Containerfile content:

 ```
-# Change this if you want different version of akmods.
-Only use main akmod tag.
+# Change this if you want different version/tag of akmods.
 COPY --from=ghcr.io/ublue-os/akmods:main-39 /rpms /tmp/rpms
 ```